 - HDL is considered the "good cholesterol" because it helps rid our bodies of extra cholesterol.

-When your doctor orders a lipid panel/profile, it measures four things:
+When your clinician orders a lipid panel/profile, it measure four things:

 - Total cholesterol.
-Best is less than 200 mg/dL; above this is considered high.
+Best is less than 200 mg/dL; above this level is considered high.

 - HDL (good).
 Best is 60 mg/dL or more.

 - LDL (bad).
 Best is 100 mg/dL or less.
-If you have an LDL level over 199, you may be at risk for a syndrome called familial hypercholesterolemia, and it's important to talk with your health care provider.
+If you have an LDL level over 199, you may be at risk for a syndrome called familial hypercholesterolemia, and it's important to talk with your healthcare clinician.